 A press release should be one page only and on your letterhead.

-(If you do not have letterhead put your logo or your record company’s logo at the top).
-Your press release should be formatted like this:
+(If you do not have letterhead put your logo or your record company’s logo at the top of the page).

-1. FOR IMMEDIATE RELEASE
+Step 1 – FOR IMMEDIATE RELEASE

-All Press Releases start with ‘FOR IMMEDIATE RELEASE’ written in the top left hand corner, and always in CAPS.
+All Press Releases start with ‘FOR IMMEDIATE RELEASE’ written in the top left hand corner, always in CAPS.

 Contact Info should include your first and last name (or the first and last name of a specific person) a phone number and an email address.